Manya-0414/japanjobs.github.io/README.md

 # work-japan.github.io
-live link to the website:
+Live link to the website:

 Description
 This is a job portal website showcasing various job opportunities in Japan across different industries.
 Users can browse job listings, filter by location, and search for specific jobs.